lead generation

 Crafting Irresistible Lead Magnets

-Lead magnets are powerful tools in the lead generation process.
+Lead magnets are potent tools in the lead generation process.

 They are valuable resources or incentives offered